alvaromartinezconde/CV/README.md

 > Private class teacher (2008-2017)

-Mathematics, Physics and Chemistry
+Mathematics, Physics and Chemistry.

 > Property Manager Assistant (2011-2012)

-Accounting for accounts and receipts
+Accounting for accounts and receipts.

 > NGO Social Worker (London) -> Hammersmith & Fulham Mind (2010-2011)

+Tell people where the different parts of the event were.

 > Football coach -> FEM Collegue (2012-1014)

+Trying to make my school's students champions of Madrid in futsal like as I did.